i-MSCP/plugins/incubator/CronJobs/README.md

 ### Cron job types

-Three types of cron jobs are available, which are in order: **Url**, **Jailed** and **Full**.
+Three types of cron jobs are available, which are in order: **URL**, **Jailed** and **Full**.

-#### Url
+#### URL

-The Url cron jobs allow to schedule commands executed using GNU Wget.
-The commands must be a valid HTTP(s) URL.
+The URL cron jobs are always available.
+They allow to schedule commands executed using GNU Wget.
+The commands must be valid HTTP(s) URLs.

-This cron job type is always available.
-When the full cron jobs type is selected, the URL cron jobs are run using the wget command from the system, else, they are run using the wget command from the jailed environment.
+**Note:** When a customer has permission for jailed cron jobs, the URL cron jobs are run inside the jailed environment, else they are run outside the jailed environment.
+This is by design, and this do not change anything from the customer point of view.

 #### Jailed

 The jailed cron jobs allow to schedule commands which are run through **/bin/sh** in a jailed environment.
 By default